top of page

 We lose sight of the "game" nature of sport.
 It's not how well you do this thing with your body, necessarily; it's how well you play the game.
 Which has these rules, these parameters.
 Mastering the game is very game specific.
 Whereas, highlights are usually body specific.
 This guy ran this fast and no defenders could catch him that time, etc. But there's more to mastering a game than that.

-The best players are super game specific.
+The best players are incredibly game specific.
 It's like a basketball player who can beat anyone one-on-one.
 Okay.
 That may look cool, but basketball isn't played one-on-one as a game.
 Tim Duncan is going to be better than that one-on-one virtuoso because of how he understands and plays the game as the game, getting the most out of its rules, parameters, stipulations.
 In effect, having those things work for him.
-Turning them into parts of his strengths, rather than things that confine.
+Turning them into parts of his strengths.

 The best players have a very specific utility as pertains to the in-the-bones nature of given game.
 Highlights are often akin to surface gloss, irregularly applied.
 They won't tell you the true make of a player.